renzibei/fph-table/docs/ci.md

 ## sizeof

 Compared against `tests/ci/baselines/sizeof.txt` for exact equality, in both directions.
-The recorded sizes hold on every LP64 target tried, so there is one file rather than one per platform; a target where they cannot hold fails and needs its own baseline.
+The recorded sizes hold on every LP64 target tried — 41 of 41 records agree between Linux x86-64 and macOS arm64 today — so there is one file rather than one per platform.

 ```sh
 tests/ci/update-baselines.sh --sizeof
 ```

+This gate has no label and no `--allow-change`, and it gates on a push as well as on a pull request.
+Both follow from comparing against a file in the tree rather than against another revision.
+Rewriting the file needs the same write access a label needs and is visible in the diff, and because the file travels in the commit that changes the sizes, the push that merges it compares the new sizes against the new file and passes.

+If a platform ever disagrees while the others still hold, the answer is a baseline of its own rather than a way to wave the difference through:
+`check-sizeof.sh --baseline FILE --update` records one, and the same `--baseline` goes on that platform's cell in `lookup-guard.yml`.
+Until that happens there is one file, and `fph_platform_tag` in `lib.sh` names a platform for the `--print` headers rather than choosing a baseline.

 ## Counters